Registered Family Resources

 To protect children from reactions to unknown allergies and prevent overdoses, the State of Colorado has very strict medication administration guidelines.
 Medications, whether prescription or over-the-counter, may ONLY be administered at camp according to those guidelines.

-This means any medication sent to camp MUST be accompanied by a fully completed Camp Wojtyla Medication/Treatment Authorization form.
+• Yes, but ANY medication sent to camp MUST be accompanied by a fully completed Camp Wojtyla Medication/Treatment Authorization form, signed by BOTH a physician and a parent or legal guardian.

 • This includes any over-the-counter vitamins or supplements and all prescription medications such as pills, topicals, EpiPens, and inhalers.